Askedio/laravel-ratchet/README.md

 ## Starting the Server

-After completing installtion, the quickest way to start a standard WebSocket server is simply by running:
+After completing installation, the quickest way to start a standard WebSocket server is simply by running:

 ```bash
 $ php artisan ratchet:serve --driver=WsServer